-As a daughter of a hotel manager, Roseanne’s early years included living in a series of hotel suites, and though she may have longed for a house with a lawn, her childhood was a busy and happy one with dancing, theatre, swimming and reading.
+As a daughter of a hotel manager, Margaret Rose Murphy's early years included living in a series of hotel suites, and though she may have longed for a house with a lawn, her childhood was a busy and happy one with dancing, theatre, swimming and reading.

-She entered the convent, and went on to teach biology, general science, religion and English at her alma mater, NDHS, Belmont.
-Later she found her “true teaching home” at the College of Notre Dame (now Notre Dame de Namur University) where she remains to this day.
+She entered the convent, and became Sister Roseanne.
+She went on to teach biology, general science, religion and English at her alma mater, NDHS, Belmont.
+Later she found her “true teaching home” at the College of Notre Dame (now Notre Dame de Namur University).

-Sr. Roseanne enjoyed teaching college students and serving as chair for the Behavioral Science Department for 37 years!
-She combined her classroom teaching with experiences in the community that included field trips to San Quentin and Agnews State Mental Hospital.
-Twice she won a National Endowment for the Humanities Fellowship and she was the first woman to teach at St. Patrick’s Seminary in Menlo Park.
+Sister Roseanne enjoyed teaching college students and serving as chair for the Behavioral Science Department for 37 years!
+She combined her classroom teaching with experiences in the community that included field trips to San Quentin Prison and Agnews State Mental Hospital.
+Twice she won a National Endowment for the Humanities Fellowship and she was the first woman to teach at St. Patrick’s Seminary in Menlo Park, Calif.

 She has also had a fair share of adventures outside the classroom: “I was asked to design, find faculty and accompany 32 students to Rome for the spring semester of 1970.
 I have often said that it was either the bravest thing I have ever done or the dumbest…but it was probably one of the richest experiences the students ever had.”

-In 1999, given the opportunity to reconnect with alumni, Sr. Roseanne accepted the request to become the Director of Alumni Relations at the University.
-More recently she became the Executive Director of Planned Giving and she takes great pleasure in encouraging support for the school.
+In 1999, given the opportunity to reconnect with alumni, Sister Roseanne accepted the request to become the Director of Alumni Relations at the University.
+Then she became the Executive Director of Planned Giving and took great pleasure in encouraging support for the school.

-In 2012 a gala was given in honor of Sr. Roseanne's 50 years at NDNU and an endowed scholarship set up in her name.
+In 2012, a gala was given in honor of Sister Roseanne's 50 years at NDNU and an endowed scholarship set up in her name.

-As she celebrated her 60 years as a Sister of Notre Dame Sr. Roseanne shared, “People always think you give up a lot becoming a Sister; they forgot how much you are given.
+As she celebrated 60 years as a Sister of Notre Dame Sister Roseanne shared, “People always think you give up a lot becoming a Sister; they forgot how much you are given.
 I am very grateful for it all and feel so blessed.”